-Habitat availability for GTGR has expanded, but the current and historical models disagree on the extent and location of this expansion and are mutually non-transferrable.
-The historic model restricted the GTGR range to 198,175 km2 in southern Texas, matching previous reports of the species range in the 1970s (Wehtje, 2003), and predicted minor reductions in range to 181,281 km2 (Fig 3A, Fig S2).
-The current model instead predicted suitable habitat existed in both time periods across the known range expansion of GTGR (Wehtje, 2003) in the central and southwestern US, with further expansions within central California, Colorado, Kansas, and southeastern Texas.
-Suitable habitat expanded from 322,750 km2 in 1979 to 547,694 km2 in 2019, however this expansion included areas that were suitable within the historic model.
+Habitat availability for the great-tailed grackle has expanded, but the current and historical models disagree on the extent and location of this expansion and are mutually non-transferrable.
+The historic model restricted the great-tailed grackle range to 198,175 km^2 in southern Texas, matching previous reports of the species range in the 1970s (Wehtje, 2003), and predicted minor reductions in range to 181,281 km^2 (Fig 3A, Fig S2).
+The current model instead predicted suitable habitat existed in both time periods across the known great-tailed grackle range expansion (Wehtje, 2003) in the central and southwestern US, with further expansions within central California, Colorado, Kansas, and southeastern Texas.
+Suitable habitat expanded from 322,750 km^2 in 1979 to 547,694 km^2 in 2019, however this expansion included areas that were suitable within the historic model.
 Neither model had high transferability (current: $\Delta$Kappa = -0.184, $\Delta$AUC = -0.061; (historic: $\Delta$Kappa = -0.203, $\Delta$AUC = -0.177, Fig 3B).
-The disagreement between our models indicates that environmental change alone cannot explain the range expansion of GTGR.
+The disagreement between our models indicates that environmental change alone cannot explain the range expansion of the great-tailed grackle.
 Each model accurately predicted the species range within its own time period, but failed to predict the known changes in that range.
-Together, our models predict that the GTGR range has more than doubled in the past 40 years, but indicate that changes to habitat preferences or connectivity likely played a larger role than habitat availability in shaping range dynamics.
+Together, our models predict that the great-tailed grackle range has more than doubled in the past 40 years, but the habitat associations found in one time period are incapable of predicting the changes in occupied habitat over time.
+These changing habitat associations could indicate that the great-tailed grackle is occupying novel habitat, either because the species can tolerate a wider variety of habitats or has overcome barriers such as dispersal barriers or temporal lag, the time required for populations of a species to establish in previously unoccupied suitable habitat (Essl et al., 2015).

-## Habitat Preferences
+## Hypothesis 2: Habitat Associations

-We next compared the changes in habitat preferences of BTGR and GTGR by measuring the importance of each environmental predictor to the current and historic models for each species and quantifying the marginal effect that changing the value of these predictors had on habitat suitability.
-Differences in which predictors are most important or how predictors influence habitat suitability describe differences in the niches predicted by our models.
+We compared the changes in habitat associations of boat-tailed grackles and great-tailed grackles by measuring the importance of each environmental predictor to the current and historic models for each species and quantifying the marginal effect that changing the value of these predictors had on habitat suitability.
+Differences in which predictors are most important or how predictors influence habitat suitability describe differences in the realized niches predicted by our models (analysis 2).
 We also quantified how frequently each species was observed on different land cover classes between the current and historic datasets to test for changes in the breadth of land cover classes used by either species.
+Finally, we performed a niche similarity test to determine if the environments occupied by each species in the historic and current time periods are more different from each other than would be expected by chance (analysis 3).
+Changes in the environments either species was observed on would indicate that the species has novel habitat associations.

 ![](piAll_plot_20220314.pdf)

-\footnotesize \textbf{Figure 4.} Importance of environmental predictors for BTGR and GTGR historic and current SDMs.
+\footnotesize \textbf{Figure 4.} Importance of environmental predictors for the boat-tailed grackle (BTGR) and the great-tailed grackle (GTGR) historic and current species distribution models (SDMs).
 Relative predictor importance measures how informative the predictors were for classifying presence or absence points within each model (% total GINI index).
 The predictor colors indicate whether a predictor was a measure of climate (yellow), observer effort (red), distance to water (blue), land cover classification (green), or elevation (gray).

 \normalsize